jbernhard/mtd-paper/data/model/README.md

 - `IC` is the initial condition
   - `glb`: Glauber model
-  - `glb`: validation data for Glauber
+  - `glb-validation`: validation data for Glauber
   - `kln`: KLN model

 - `description` denotes what the file contains